Peter D. Vroom: Congress

 In 1838, Vroom was one of five Democratic candidates for Congress to become involved in the Broad Seal War controversy.
 Disputed election results caused the U.S. House of Representatives to challenge the Whig candidates certified by Governor William Pennington.
 After a lengthy fight, Vroom and the four other Democrats were seated in place of the Whigs.
 Vroom lost his bid for reelection in 1840.

 Ministership

 He then served as a delegate to the New Jersey State Constitutional Convention in 1844.
-He was appointed by President Franklin Pierce as United States Minister to Prussia from November 4, 1853 through August 10, 1857.
+He was appointed by President Franklin Pierce as United States Minister to Prussia from November 4, 1853, through August 10, 1857.

-Death
+Death and legacy

-Vroom died in Trenton, New Jersey and was buried in the Dumont Burying Ground off River Road in Hillsborough Township, New Jersey.
+Vroom died in Trenton, New Jersey, and was buried in the Dumont Burying Ground off River Road in Hillsborough Township, New Jersey.
+Vroom Street in Trenton is named in his honor.